rebsonoliveira/sql-server/samples/manage/azure-sql-db-managed-instance/automation-functions/README.md

 ## Troubleshoot

-If Function App is not configured or run properly you will get HTTP 400 error with error message in plain text.
+If Function App is not configured or doesn't run properly you will get HTTP 400 error with error message in plain text.

 Below is list of errors with actions to resolve them.

-### Managed Service Identity (MSI) is not assigned.
+#### Managed Service Identity (MSI) is not assigned.

-Add system-asigned identity as described in step 5 of [deploy and configure this sample](#deploy-configure-this-sample) section.
+Add system-asigned identity as described at step 5. in [deploy and configure this sample](#deploy-configure-this-sample) section.

-### [Forbidden]: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroup}/providers/Microsoft.Sql/managedInstances/{name}'.
+#### [Forbidden]: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroup}/providers/Microsoft.Sql/managedInstances/{name}'.

 Function App doesn't have permissions to read Managed Instance properties.
-Add permission as described in step 4 of [deploy and configure this sample](#deploy-configure-this-sample) section.
+Add permission as described at step 4. in [deploy and configure this sample](#deploy-configure-this-sample) section.

-### [Not Found]: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroup}/providers/Microsoft.Sql/managedInstances/{name}'.
+#### [Not Found]: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroup}/providers/Microsoft.Sql/managedInstances/{name}'.

 Function App doesn't have permissions to read Managed Instance properties.
-Add permission as described in step 4 of [deploy and configure this sample](#deploy-configure-this-sample) section.
+Add permission as described at step 4. in [deploy and configure this sample](#deploy-configure-this-sample) section.

 #### [MSI Not Assigned]: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroup}/providers/Microsoft.Sql/managedInstances/{name}'.

 Managed Instance you want to enable for Azure AD authentication doesn't have it's own system-asigned identity (this is different from first error in this section where Function App doesn't have identity assigned).

-### [Forbidden]: '/{tenantId}/directoryRoles'.
+#### [Forbidden]: '/{tenantId}/directoryRoles'.

 Function App doesn't have permissions to read Azure AD.
-Add permission as described in step 6 of [deploy and configure this sample](#deploy-configure-this-sample) section.
+Add permission as described at step 6. in [deploy and configure this sample](#deploy-configure-this-sample) section.

 <a name=disclaimers></a>